jlsuarezs/MBPlacePickerController/README.md

 Configuring MBPlacPickerController:
 ---
 For iOS 8, you need to add one of the following keys to your application's Info.plist.
-(If you're using the iOS 7 compatible 1.0.6 release, you can reasonable skip this bit.)
+(If you're using the iOS 7 compatible 1.0.6 release, you can reasonably skip this bit.)

 If you want MBPlacePicker to request "always authorized" permissions, add `NSLocationAlwaysUsageDescription` to your Info.plist.
 This is identical to the iOS 7 `kCLAuthorizationStatusAuthorized` behavior.